-The testicles (better known informally as balls) play a critical role in the male reproductive system.
-These two small, but important organs a little less than the size of a golf ball hold some crucial functions.
+The testicles, the two small, but important organs around the size of a golf ball, play a critical role in the male reproductive system and hold some crucial functions.
 The testes, found in the testicles, produce testosterone which leads to sperm production.

 Male infertility may not be talked about much, but research has shown that 90% of male infertility issues stem from not being able to produce enough sperm.
 But, infertility isn’t the only concern or reason to know what’s going on in the love below.
 Bigger isn’t always better.